-- The geodynamics group investigates the large-scale physical and chemical processes of the Earth's surface, crust, and its interior through experiments, mechanical modeling, and the analyses of the composition of solid Earth and planetary materials.
-Areas of expertise include astronomy, remote sensing, rock magnetism, petrology, stratigraphy, and hydrology.
-Researchers study the mechanics of shear flow, surface runoff and groundwater flow, and the composition of meteorites, synthetic planetary materials, and rocks derived from natural archives of Earth's geodynamic evolution.
-The research laboratory facilitates measurements of the dynamics of fluids and melts, rock magnetic properties, whole rock geochemistry, sediment radioactivity, and mineralogy.
+The geodynamics group investigates the large-scale physical and chemical processes of the Earth’s surface, crust and interior through experiments, mechanical modeling, and the analyses of the composition of solid Earth and planetary materials.
+Areas of expertise include astronomy, remote sensing, rock magnetism, petrology, stratigraphy and hydrology.
+Researchers study the mechanics of shear flow, surface runoff and groundwater flow, and the composition of meteorites, synthetic planetary materials and rocks derived from natural archives of Earth’s geodynamic evolution.
+The research laboratory facilitates measurements of the dynamics of fluids and melts, rock magnetic properties, whole rock geochemistry, sediment radioactivity and mineralogy.
 An understanding of the natural processes in the planetary system addresses such important questions as the origin and history of the Earth and the solar system, the occurrence of earthquakes and volcanism, the origin and preservation of water and mineral resources, and the variability in the distribution of large polar ice masses and related sea-level effects.

 Remote Sensing Laboratory/Geographic Information Systems Laboratory